orfeotoolbox/OTB/Documentation/Cookbook/rst/Supported_Sensors.rst

 Vector data
 -------------

-OTB can read all vorctor format supported by ORG.
+OTB can read all vector format supported by ORG.
 But the writing process is a little tricky.
-OTB implements two ways of dealing with writting vector data.
+OTB implements two ways of dealing with writing vector data.
 The first one uses OGR::Datasource.
 The second one uses otb::VectorData.
 Depending on which class is used by the application, different formats are available.
 This is confusing, and we plan on fixing this.
 For now, formats fully supported